russellsamora/scrollama/README.md

 <pre>
 <a href="https://github.com/russellgoldenberg/scrollama/tree/v3#readme">Get ready for the next release of Scrollama! 🚀</a>
 </pre>

+### 3.0
-The core parts of the Scrollama code base are being refactored for 3.0 to with simpler and clearer logic, making it easier to maintain and add features in the future.
+**Why 3.0?** The core parts of the Scrollama code base are being refactored for 3.0 to simplfy and clarify the logic.
+The goal behind this to ease make future maintainance, bug fixing, and feature additions easier moving forward.
 If you would like to try out a pre-release of 3.0, use the next tag during installation `npm install scrollama@next`.

+#### New Fetaures
+* Built-in resize using resize observers.
+* Custom offsets on steps with data attributes

+#### Deprecated Features
+* the `order` option

 <img src="https://russellgoldenberg.github.io/scrollama/logo.png" width="160" alt="scrollama.js"/>